Dr Kirsty Morrin BA, MA, PHD, SFHEA

 Yuan Gao (2021- present) Entrepreneurship Education and the Fear of Failure

-I am co-chair of the department’s Publics and Practices research cluster, and the School of Law and Social Justice Admissions and Widening Participation Lead.
-I can be contacted for issues related to these roles.
+I am the School of Law and Social Justice Admissions and Widening Participation Lead, please contact me for issues related to this role.